 The University of Georgia is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, ethnicity, age, genetic information, disability, gender identity, sexual orientation or protected veteran status.
 Persons needing accommodations or assistance with the accessibility of materials related to this search are encouraged to contact Central HR ([email protected]).Classification Title:

-Foundational level of knowledge of institutional policies and procedures pertaining to external funding and finance and administration.
+Extensive knowledge of institutional policies and procedures pertaining to external funding.

-*Ability to establish and maintain effective working relationships with university personnel, state and federal agencies and private organizations on complex matters.
+Ability to establish and maintain effective working relationships with university personnel, state and federal agencies and private organizations.

-Sitting at computer for long periods of time, standing, walking, carrying up to 25 lbs., pushing, pulling.Is driving a responsibility of this position?:
+Sitting at computer for long periods of time, Standing, walking, carrying up to 25 lbs., pushing, pulling, bending, stooping.Is driving a responsibility of this position?: